 Population studies

-Population-based studies that contain data och health and diseases are an important source of knowledge for diabetes researchers.
+Population-based studies that contain data on health and diseases are an important source of knowledge for diabetes researchers.
 On this webpage you will find information about some population studies that are relevant for researchers in the diabetes field.
 Researchers affiliated with LUDC have been involved in most of the studies listed below.

 Researchers at LUDC have a long tradition of carrying out population studies.
 Below, you will find a list of population studies that are relevant to researchers in the diabetes field.
 Researchers affiliated with LUDC and the strategic research area EXODIAB (Excellence of Diabetes Research in Sweden) have been involved in most of the studies listed below.